 If you are doing something regularly then you are less likely to procrastinate.
 Having a daily routine and weekly schedule are some of the best tools to help with productivity as you don’t need to stop and make a decision.
 You just follow the habit or schedule.
 As you do these tasks regularly the job becomes easier and you are less likely to get overwhelmed.

-If you are a subscriber to Mummy Do It you can download my printable schedules from my Freebies page.
+If you are a subscriber to The Fruitful Homemaker you can download my printable schedules from my Freebies page.
 Not a subscriber?
 Simply fill in the box below and you are on your way!

 Here are some more posts to read about setting up routines: